detraismc/SpContentQuests/README.md

 [![Slimefun4 Addon](https://img.shields.io/badge/Slimefun4-Addon-brightgreen.svg)](https://github.com/Slimefun/Slimefun4)
 [![Minecraft Version](https://img.shields.io/badge/Minecraft-1.16+-blue.svg)]()

-**EzFurnace** is a Slimefun4 addon that introduces a tiered progression of Enhanced Furnaces with **easy vanilla crafting support**.
-Skip the complex Slimefun machinery just to get a faster furnace, and craft them directly in a standard Vanilla Crafting Table!
+**EzFurnace** is a lightweight Slimefun4 addon that expands exclusively upon the **Enhanced Furnace**.
+Designed for an early-game friendly experience, it introduces a tiered progression of easy-to-craft furnaces without the need for complex Slimefun machinery.
+Skip the complicated setups and get straight to faster smelting!

 ## ✨ Features

+* **Early-Game Compatible**: Designed to be accessible and easy to craft right from the start of your survival journey.
-* **8 Tiered Furnaces**: Upgrade your smelting setup with progression tiers:
+* **8 Tiered Furnaces**: Upgrade your smelting setup through 8 simple progression tiers:
   * 🟠 **Copper Furnace**
   * ⚪ **Iron Furnace**
   * 🟡 **Golden Furnace**